JARalph23Z/Calculator/README.md

 # Team

-Team Leader: Ralph Christian Palmaira // JARalph23Z
+Team Leader: Ralph Christian Palmaira // JARalph23Z - UI Coder

 Team Members:
-- Brixson Domantay // brxzn
+- Brixson Domantay // brxzn - Logic Coder
-- Ray Dalipe // Torurae
+- Ray Dalipe // Torurae - UI Designer & Documentation
-- Hans Tulayan // Meriodasu007
+- Hans Tulayan // Meriodasu007 - Unit Tests
-- Saile Galilea // Kkaepsong
+- Saile Galilea // Kkaepsong - UI Designer & Documentation

 # Disclaimer
 ```
-All the codes within this repository are either self-made or adapted from other repositories under the MIT License, which allows for the distribution and alteration of such codes.
-If you wish, you can open an issue so we can address any problems immediately.
+All the codes within this repository are either self-made or adapted from other repositories under the MIT License, which
+allows for the distribution and alteration of such codes.
+If you wish, you can open an issue so we can address any problems
+immediately.

 Thank you for your understanding.
 ```